flutter/website/src/resources/inside-flutter.md

-interpolation to be null, instead of defining that as an error case: interpolating between two null values is always null, and interpolating from a null value or to a null value is the equivalent of interpolating to the zero analogue for the given type.
+interpolation to be null, instead of defining that as an error case: interpolating between two null values is always null, and interpolating from a null value or to a null value is the equivalent of interpolating to the zero analog for the given type.
 This means that developers who accidentally pass null to an interpolation function will not hit an error case, but will instead get a reasonable result.

-A more subtle example is in the Flex layout algorithm.
+A more subtle example is in the `Flex` layout algorithm.
 The concept of this layout is that the space given to the flex render object is divided among its children, so the size of the flex should be the entirety of the available space.
 In the original design, providing